vfarcic/devops24/manuscript/01-sts.md

 ## Using Sidecar Containers To Initialize Applications

 Even though we managed to deploy MongoDB replica set with three instances, the process was far from optimum.
 We had to execute manual steps.
 Since I don't believe that manual hocus-pocus type of intervention is the way to go, we'll try to improve the process by removing human interaction.
-We'll do that through sidecar containers that will do the work of creating MongoDB replica set (not to be confused it with Kubernetes ReplicaSet).
+We'll do that through sidecar containers that will do the work of creating MongoDB replica set (not to be confused with Kubernetes ReplicaSet).

 Let's take a look at yet another iteration of the `go-demo-3` application definition.